Pierre-Lannoy/wp-vibes/readme.txt

 === Vibes ===
 Contributors: PierreLannoy
-Tags: rum, web vitals, telemetry
-Requires at least: 5.2
+Tags: rum, real user monitoring, ux, web performance, web vitals Requires at least: 5.6
 Requires PHP: 7.2
 Tested up to: 5.9
 Stable tag: 1.0.0
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Full featured monitoring & analytics for WordPress APIs.
+Truthful user experience and browsing performances monitoring.

 == Description ==

-**Full featured analytics for WordPress APIs.**

-**Vibes** is a full featured analytics reporting tool that analyzes all inbound and outbound API calls made to/from your site.
+**Truthful user experience and browsing performances monitoring.**

+**Vibes** is a truthful user experience and browsing performances monitoring solution that analyzes perceived performances from users' viewpoint.

+It is fully autonomous - does not rely on external services and does not require any API keys, works on any type of hosting and in any type of environment - including intranets or password protected sites.

-At this time, **Vibes** can report, for inbound and outbound vibes:
+At this time, **Vibes** can report by continuously monitoring user experience:

-* KPIs: number of calls, data volume, server error rate, quotas error rate, effective pass rate and perceived uptime;
-* domains, subdomains and endpoints details;
-* metrics variations;
-* HTTP codes, protocols and methods details;
-* geographical repartition of calls;
+* navigation performance KPIs per pages - like latency, redirections, browser caching hit rates, etc.;
+* network timelines as if you were in the dev tools of your users' browsers;
+* resources details - like initiators, protocols, mime types, average sizes, etc.;
+* Web Vitals: LCP, FID, CLS, FCP and TTFB.

 **Vibes** supports multisite report delegation (see FAQ).

 **Vibes** supports WP-CLI commands to:

-* display (past or current) API calls in console - see `wp help api tail` for details;
+* display (past or current) performances signals in console - see `wp help vibes tail` for details;
-* toggle on/off main settings - see `wp help api settings` for details.
+* toggle on/off main settings - see `wp help vibes settings` for details.

 For a full help on WP-CLI commands in Vibes, please [read this guide](https://perfops.one/vibes-wpcli).